Is Red Soil Good for Gardening? What You Need to Know

 Is red soil more acidic or black soil?

 Red soil is far more acidic than black or brown earth.
-The pH of red soil ranges from 4.5 to 6 while it sits at 7 – 8 for other types, meaning that the former has a higher acidity level which can easily erode anything in its way if not treated properly with manure and compost.
+Its pH ranges from 4.5 to 6, while it sits at 7 – 8 for other types.
+This means that the former has a higher acidity level that can easily erode anything in its way if not treated properly with manure and compost.

 Conclusion